Morse theory and moduli spaces of self-avoiding polygonal linkages: Introduction

 However, to adapt to the study of self-avoiding linkages and configurations, we need to go a step further to develop Morse theory for open manifolds.
-To begin with, we assume $M$ is a smooth manifold. \begin{definition} A smooth map $f:M\to \mathbb R$ is called a \textbf{Lyapunov-Reeb function} (or \textbf{L-R function} for short) on $M$ if it is proper, bounded from below and possesses exactly one critical point. \end{definition}
+To start with, we assume $M$ is a smooth manifold.

+\begin{definition} A smooth map $f:M\to \mathbb R$ is called a \textbf{Lyapunov-Reeb function} (or \textbf{L-R function} for short) on $M$ if it is proper, lower-bounded, and has exactly one critical point. \end{definition}

+Recall that a \textbf{proper map} between two topological spaces means the preimage of every compact subset is compact.
+We establish the following result, analogous to the Reeb Sphere Theorem~\cite{Reeb-1946,Milnor-1964} and several consequences from Wilson~\cite{Wilson-1967}.